0rangeFox/esx_inventory/README.md

 # esx_inventory | Only works with this [es_extended](https://github.com/0rangeFox/es_extended)

 ### I will accept PR or do bug fixes, if you found one, [just report it on section "issues"](https://github.com/0rangeFox/es_extended/issues).
-You can contact me through discord: Mr John#4117
+You can [join on my support discord](https://discord.gg/5vrjddj) to get help.

 # Description
 Adds the following features